 Room Hopping Policy

-The DoubleTree Suites By Hilton - Anaheim / Orange County DO NOT allow any Room Hopping.
+The DoubleTree Suites By Hilton - Anaheim / Orange County

 It is strictly prohibited.
 Please adhere to their hotel policies.